adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 - Given a point cloud, we subdivide the 3D space into equally spaced voxels as shown in Figure 2.

-- Suppose the point cloud encompasses 3D space with range $$D,H, W$$ along the Z, Y, X axes respectively.
+- Suppose the point cloud encompasses 3D space with range D,H, W along the Z, Y, X axes respectively.

-We define eachvoxel of size vD, vH, and vW accordingly.
+- We define each voxel of size $v_D$, $v_H$, and $v_W $ accordingly.

-The resulting3D voxel grid is of size D0= D/vD, H0= H/vH, W0=W/vW .
+- The resulting 3D voxel grid is of size $ \prime D = D/vD, H0= H/vH, W0=W/vW$ .

 Here, for simplicity, we assume D, H, W are amultiple of vD, vH, vW .
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDQxODMyOTNdfQ==
+eyJoaXN0b3J5IjpbLTEwOTI3MDQzNDldfQ==
 -->